->slf2< The main part of the interview has already been completed by [fill NAME].
-I have a few questions about your health and opinions, [and [fill CHILD'S NAME] last visit to the doctor].
-These questions will only take about 10 to 15 minutes.
-As a token of our appreciation, we will send you \$25 for helping us with the study.
+>slf1< My name is .
+I am calling about the telephone survey that [fill NAME] participated in on [fill DATE OF INTERVIEW].
+Most of the interview has already been completed by [fill NAME] I have a few questions about your health and opinions, that will only take about 10 minutes.
+As a token of our appreciation, we will send you \$25 for helping us with the study test b94< [IF PERSON IS FAMILY INFORMANT'S SPOUSE goto b93225 ELSE goto c812]